Aaron Jones Player Prop Bets for NFL Week 9 | Green Bay vs. Kansas City 11/7/2021

 Matchup vs. Kansas City

-- Jones had 67 rushing yards in his lone career matchup against the Chiefs, 4.5 more yards than his over/under in Sunday's game.
+- In his single career matchup against them, Jones put up 67 rushing yards against the Chiefs, 4.5 more than his over/under in Sunday's game.

 - Jones did not have a touchdown run in that outing against the Chiefs.